 Professional Requirements (senior level electives)

 What is Accreditation and Why Is It Important?
 Accreditation is a process to assure you that the Civil Engineering degree you earn at UConn (or any other accredited engineering school) can be trusted to prepare you for your career objectives, including gaining employment as an engineer after graduating and eventually becoming licensed as a Professional Engineer (PE) (see section “What is Professional Licensure?”).
 Engineering and technology programs in the US, including your CE degree from UConn, are accredited by an organization called ABET.
 One aspect of accreditation is announcing to our constituents – prospective students and potential employers – what our program prepares graduates for.
 This is known as our Program Educational Objectives, or PEO’s, and they describe what we prepare our students to be doing 5-10 years after they graduate.
-The Civil Engineering undergraduate program educational objectives are to prepare our alumni/ae with the knowledge and skills needed to: In addition to publishing these PEO’s, we also assess whether or not we achieve them.
-One of the ways we do this is to periodically ask our graduates questions about their career progress.
-After you earn your degree at UConn, we may contact you at some time to do this.
-It is very important to maintain accreditation of your degree to help us out by answering these questions.
-These questions are also helpful to support our goal of continuously looking for ways to improve our program.
-We thank you in advance for your cooperation.
+The Civil Engineering undergraduate program educational objectives are to prepare our alumni/ae with the knowledge and skills needed to: The Civil Engineering program is accredited by the Engineering Accreditation Commission of ABET, www.abet.org.

 What Else Does Accreditation Involve?
 STUDENT OUTCOMES are what students are expected to know and be able to do by the time of graduation: In addition there are special CE PROGRAM CRITERIA defined by the American Society of Civil Engineers (ASCE), the professional society for civil engineers in the US.
 These criteria say that any accredited civil engineering program must prepare graduates to “apply knowledge of mathematics through differential equations, calculus-based physics, chemistry, and at least one additional area of basic science; apply probability and statistics to address uncertainty; analyze and solve problems in at least four technical areas appropriate to civil engineering; conduct experiments in at least two technical areas of civil engineering and analyze and interpret the resulting data; design a system, component, or process in at least two civil engineering contexts; include principles of sustainability in design; explain basic concepts in project management, business, public policy, and leadership; analyze issues in professional ethics; and explain the importance of professional licensure.”
 The undergraduate course program you take in CE is designed so that by graduation you will have taken courses to learn how to do all of the above.